anquanscan/sec-tools/README.md

 [osrframework](https://github.com/i3visio/osrframework): OSRFramework, the Open Sources Research Framework is a AGPLv3+ project by i3visio focused on providing API and tools to perform more accurate online researches.
 [vmConsole](https://github.com/sylirre/vmConsole): Run Linux virtual machine on Android OS.
 Powered by QEMU.
 No KVM or root required.
 [ChromiumExtension](https://github.com/NetSepio/ChromiumExtension): Browser Extension to detect cyber threats and label websites/domains as Spam, Malware, Spyware, Advertisements, etc.
 [dirbpy](https://github.com/marcolivierbouch/dirbpy): This is the new version of dirb in python
+[M1tn1ck](https://github.com/M1tn1ck/M1tn1ck): All my products are here, my private and custom scripts and other types of contact information and services.